The feast of Saint Agatha in Catania, a centuries-old popular tradition

 The Feast of Saint Agatha in Catania: programme and dates

-3 February: the wax offering and Candlemas
+3 February: the offering of wax and candlesticks

-In terms of participation, the festival can be compared to Holy Week in Seville.
+Regarding participation, the festival can be compared to Holy Week in Seville.

 17 August: the summer festival of Saint Agatha